Pantagrueliste/Amanuensis/README.md

 ## Upcoming Features

 - **Customization**: Enables users to adapt Amanuensis to their specific needs with a TOML config file.
-- **Robustness**: Robsntness with Logging features and improved error handling.
+- **Robustness**: Increased robsntness with Logging features and improved error handling.
 - **Documentation**: Basic documentation in English, French, Spanish, and Italian.
 - **Gamification**: Improved UX for a better user engagement.